ComfyNodePRs/PR-CLIP-Token-Injection-9f9b7a3a/README.md

 These nodes are to edit the text weights, so to customize how the prompts will be interpreted.

-Update:

-To port all the "score" tags in a CLIP as a single token meant to be used as a negative set the nodes:

-~~CLIP Load ==> my node in here named like ~~"load custom weight (perp)" using the file named "all_scores_as_one_negative.pt" and a strength of 0.5, nothing more nothing less~~ Just use the load token, the simple thing. ==> save clip ==> restart the  UI because memory shenanigans (I did it kinda hacky) ==> enjoy~~
- Just load the workflow

-The secret single negative token is written in the text file in the weights folder.

 The category in is "advanced" and something like "CLIP surgery"

 # CLIP-Token-Injection